davidmjadams/simpleshapes/content/stream-of-consciousness/the-bones-of-a-company.md

 ---
-title: “The bones of a company“
+title: "The bones of a company"
 date: 2020-01-08T17:24:00Z
 draft: false
 ---